 How to create an escape the classroom game - Free lesson examples

-Gamification and escape rooms are pretty much the most popular words in education.
+Classroom gamification and escape rooms are pretty much the most popular words in education.
+One of the creative teaching methods are educational games.
 When hearing the word “game”, students suddenly straighten their backs and stop talking.
 Yes, you only need one miraculous word to get a quiet classroom.

 In this post, I’m going to show you how to create a breakout classroom or ‘Escape the classroom’ game yourself.
 You can even add interesting lesson content to make it more than just a game.
-I will also give your some good escape room ideas for the classroom.
+I will also give your some good escape the classroom examples.
 These are available for you to use right away.
 Just share the link with your students and they can get started.

 Choices to make in a classroom escape room

-Before you start designing your breakout classroom, there are a few things you have to consider.
+Before you start designing your escape the classroom activity, there are a few things you have to consider.

 - Escape the classroom